-After careful consideration and deliberation, we have decided to postpone Retrofit Canada Conference until September 15th & 16th.
+After careful consideration and deliberation, we have decided to change the dates of the Retrofit Canada Conference to December 2 - 3, 2020.
 We want to assure you that our attendees' health & well-being continues to be our #1 priority and we are continuously monitoring the advice of the WHO and the Canadian Government.

 We’re very grateful for the ongoing support of our sponsors, speakers, partners and attendees, and we will continue to provide updates as the circumstances continue to evolve.

 The energy efficiency sector in Canada has continued to thrive, with the countries' target to reduce greenhouse gas (GHG) emissions by 80% by 2050.
 These efforts have already reduced GHG emissions from federal operations by 28% from 2005 levels, and the government is on track to reach the existing commitment of 40% by 2030.

 With a focus on cutting carbon emissions radically for new buildings over the next decades, the Zero Emissions Building Plan (ZEB) was introduced and is based on highly energy-efficient houses using only renewable energy.
 The City of Vancouver's plan is to build only new ZEBs, alongside retrofitting older buildings to a higher energy efficiency standard, while also switching to renewable energy supply for these.

 The city of Toronto will start charging parking owners for the cost of managing stormwater runoff to spur more thoughtful development and retrofitting in the city and a support the adoption of green infrastructure.